 Renewals and Returns

-Most library books and materials may be renewed by telephone, via our online catalog or in person, except for those items on “hold”.
+Most library books and materials may be renewed via our online catalog or in person, except for those items on “hold”.

 Requests and Holds

 Holds can be placed online or at any branch on any circulating items owned by Yolo County Library.
-Interlibrary loan and LINK+ requests can be made at any branch for items we don’t own.
+For materials not found in the Yolo County Library catalog, you can search the LINK+ catalog or make a request at any branch for items we don’t own.

-Every branch offers public access computers which are connected to the World Wide Web.
+Every branch offers public access computers that are connected to the World Wide Web.
 Call or visit your branch for details.

 Yolo County Library Internet Acceptable Use Policy